keisoko/Fibonacci_sequence_generator/README.md

-# Python---Fibonnacci_sequence_generator
+# Fibonnacci_sequence_generator
-Fibonnacci sequence generator
+Fibonnacci sequence generator in Python and JavaScript